 Those are just some of the great reasons to intern alongside your studies, but how do you go about finding an internship?
 During your open day, you can ask your future lecturers if they know of anywhere in the local area that would be suitable, or if they don’t they will surely be able to sit down and help you find something appropriate once you’ve enrolled on the course.
 You can hand out CVs in local establishments, or send emails out if your course is something a little bit different and there’s nothing that really suits what you’re looking for in your immediate area.

-Keep an eye on our blog here where you’ll find more information on how to live and study successfully as a student.
-Check out our Facebook and Twitter pages too to discover more helpful hints on how to source the internship of your dreams.
+Keep an eye on our blog here where you’ll find more information on how to live and study successfully as a student or better still quickly head over to Why You Should Join Social Clubs, Groups and Societies at University.